 They poop a LOT, so if they’re free-range, it can get nasty real fast.
 They can also be aggressive if not handled when young and they will bite you—hard!

-Big, mean, and ugly.
+Turkeys are huge and make a lot of poop in barnyard setting.
+They can be aggressive, can fly, and will go feral if you let them.
 They will chase children and demolish the garden.
 Not recommended for small holdings.

 Great meat birds because, at four months old, they can weigh several pounds.
 Baby chicks are sweet and adorable and make cute noises, but...